 The monitoring is carried out as a quality control.
 The monitor shall ensure that the protocol is followed, that laws and regulations are complied with, and that data are correctly registered in the patient’s data collection form (CRF).

-The clinical investigator in a clinical study of a medicine or a medical device is responsible for registering and reporting any side effects continuously.
+The clinical investigator in a clinical study of a medicine is responsible for registering and reporting any side effects continuously.
 The study protocol defines clearly how this is to be done.
 The definitions and the process differs between medicines and medical devices.
 As the side effect reporting is important both for the persons participating in the study and for future patients, procedures for side effect reporting must be in place before the study starts.